 To integrate Strategic Modeling data with Financials, select the Financial template.

-Creating a hierarchical model structure can be useful for consolidations and managing access control, or for visually organizing models.
+Creating a hierarchical model structure can be useful for scenario rollups and managing access control, or for visually organizing models.

 - Select a base currency and units.